pixilcode/hangman/README.md

 - [ ] Add visual dividers to make output easier to read *or* clear the screen at the beginning of the game loop
-- [ ] For the `-f` option, print out the gallows so that the can get a visual of their progression.
+- [ ] For the `-f` option, print out the gallows so that the user can get a visual of their progression.